 With great background music, this one should be easy to listen to.
-It’s a fully immersive program that helps beginners to get a real grasp on the language but also for those who are higher levels as well.
+It’s a fully immersive program that helps beginners to get a real grasp on the language but also for those who are at higher levels as well.
 It’s not limited to only one level.
 Plus, if you access it on their website, there are also quizzes and exams that you can take to determine your proficiency in the language.

 Podcasts in Spanish

 Many podcasts in Spanish to listen and learn about a variety of different topics with original voices and based on real situations and conversations.
-All podcasts are free for language learners and teachers, but only members receive the learning Spanish worksheets, vocabulary tasks, webquests and transcripts.
+All podcasts are free for language learners and teachers, but only members receive the learning Spanish worksheets, vocabulary tasks, WebQuests, and transcripts.

 Notes in Spanish

-Notes in Spanish is a website made by native Spanish woman and native English man.
+Notes in Spanish is a website made by a native Spanish woman and a native English man.
 It provides a great collection of long podcasts about many different subjects.
 The podcasts are made in Spanish and English and in a conversational style, so you can follow each lesson easily and have fun.

 Most of the podcasts are free and they also have worksheets for each podcast that you can buy for extended information about each topic.